noahverner1995/SAND-wich/README.md

 And press ↵Enter.

-`SAND-wich` will now apply the <a href ="https://www.sciencedirect.com/topics/computer-science/cartesian-product">Cartesian Product</a>, and will export every single result to the folder `Sample` located at the initial `path` you had set:
+`SAND-wich` will now apply the <a href ="https://www.sciencedirect.com/topics/computer-science/cartesian-product">Cartesian Product</a>, and will export every single result and the dataframe to the folder `Sample` located at the initial `path` you had set:

 <p align="center">
     <img src="https://github.com/noahverner1995/SAND-wich/blob/main/Sample/Step%20by%20Step%20SCREENSHOTS/016.png"/>